-- ✓ Rebuilding your older pump to increase its efficiency can often be a cost-effective alternative to buying a new pump.
-Rebuilding usually involves replacing shaft sleeves, packing, and wear rings, along with re-machining or replacing the impeller. - ✓ For optimum efficiency, the pump must match the requirements of the water source, water delivery system, and irrigation equipment.
+- ✓ Rebuilding your older pump is often a cost-effective alternative to buying a new pump and usually involves replacing shaft sleeves, packing, and wear rings, and re-machining or replacing the impeller. - ✓ For optimum efficiency, the pump must match requirements of your water source, water delivery system, and irrigation equipment.
 If your pump is under- or oversized and does not match the system needs, pump replacement is the best option.
-Running an oversized pump with a mainline valve half-closed is like driving your car with your foot on the brake and accelerator at the same time.
+Running an oversized pump with a mainline valve half-closed is like driving your car with your foot on the brake and the accelerator at the same time.